Pearl: Timeline of pearl production

 Mitsubishi commenced pearl culture with the South Sea pearl oyster in 1916, as soon as the technology patent was commercialized.
-By 1931 this project was showing signs of success, but was upset by the death of Tatsuhei Mise.
-Although the project was recommenced after Tatsuhei's death, the project was discontinued at the beginning of WWII before significant productions of pearls were achieved.
+By 1931, this project was showing signs of success, but was upset by the death of Tatsuhei Mise.
+Although the project was recommenced after Tatsuhei's death, it was discontinued at the beginning of WWII before significant productions of pearls were achieved.

-After WWII, new south sea pearl projects were commenced in the early 1950s at Kuri Bay and Port Essington in Australia, and Burma.
+After WWII, new South Sea pearl projects were commenced in the early 1950s at Kuri Bay and Port Essington in Australia, and Burma.
 Japanese companies were involved in all projects using technicians from the original Mitsubishi South Sea pre-war projects.
 Kuri Bay is now the location of one of the largest and most well-known pearl farms owned by Paspaley, the biggest producer of South Sea pearls in the world.

 In 2010, China overtook Japan in akoya pearl production.
 Japan has all but ceased its production of akoya pearls smaller than 8 mm.
 Japan maintains its status as a pearl processing center, however, and imports the majority of Chinese akoya pearl production.
-These pearls are then processed (often simply matched and sorted), relabeled as product of Japan, and exported.
+These pearls are then processed (often simply matched and sorted), relabeled as products of Japan, and exported.

 In the past two decades, cultured pearls have been produced using larger oysters in the south Pacific and Indian Ocean.
 The largest pearl oyster is the Pinctada maxima, which is roughly the size of a dinner plate.
 South Sea pearls are characterized by their large size and warm luster.
 Sizes up to 14 mm in diameter are not uncommon.
 In 2013, Indonesia Pearl supplied 43 percent of South Sea Pearls international market.
 The other significant producers are Australia, Philippines, Myanmar and Malaysia.